cs10/fa18/bios/ArvindBio.md

 I'm pretty good at floating.
 Being sassy.

 ## HAVE YOU DONE ANYTHING REMARKABLE?
 HAS ANYTHING MEMORABLE HAPPENED TO YOU?
-Becoming CS10's mascot was a pretty sweet.
+Becoming CS10's mascot was pretty sweet.

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?
 Filling up this space because this reader has not filled out their bio yet.